Review · Remedies

 - What do I actually get when I buy?

-- A main PDF guide, a 7-day meal plan, a shopping list, a supplement guide, and a symptom tracker.
-Everything is digital — nothing is shipped, despite what the imagery might imply.
+- A main PDF guide, a meal plan, a shopping list, a supplement guide, and a symptom tracker.
+All digital.
+No physical products are shipped, despite what the imagery might imply.